 I have been monitoring the trade winds, weather patterns, wind speeds, storms etc. in the mid-Atlantic region since 2014.
 Statistically, the best time to make the east-to-west crossing has been early December to late January.
 This matches many cruising guides which indicate that November to February as the best time to make the crossing.

-Also crossing at this time of year will coincide with the ARC rally and TWAC race so there will be lots of other boats and sailors about in radio contact which will assit in weather routing and comms.
+Crossing at this time of year will coincide with the ARC rally and TWAC Ocean Rowing race.
+There will be lots of other boats and sailors about in radio contact which will assit in weather routing and comms.

-A bonus is this time is also the quietest time for my business (Marine Surveying and Marine Electronics installation.
-See: www.willmyboatfloat.com)
+A bonus is this time is also the quietest time for my business (Marine Surveying and Marine Electronics www.willmyboatfloat.com)

 Where will you sleep?

 In the cabin below the cockpit.
 There will be room enough for two to sleep/take shelter during poor weather.

 What will you do if you get into trouble?